bbauska/JS-svg/README.md

     input source.
 It's a little too advanced to delve into in this chapter.

-Of the aforementioned, saturate is what we're looking for.
-To drain the colors from our input, we need to set the values to 0.
+<p>Of the aforementioned, saturate is what we're looking for.
+To drain the
+colors from our input, we need to set the values to 0.
 Let's set up a filter now to do this.
-At the bottom of the sketch, initialize a new filter as follows:
+At the bottom of the sketch, initialize a new filter as follows:</p>

 <pre>
 // <i>Initialise the filter.</i>